 Whether baby number one, three, or five….
 I whole heartedly believe in celebrating each addition to a family.
 When I found out my friend Lindsay, of Running with Tongs, was expecting her third child I had to make sure that she got a moment of celebration before her family of four became a family of five.
+We decided to celebrate with a brunch baby shower.
 Lindsay is vegan and this is the first vegan baby shower I’ve ever attempted.
 I was thrilled and a bit relieved when mutual friend (and awesomesauce blogger) Lisa from This Beautiful Day Blog offered to take over the food portion of the shower.

 Read on to see all of our ideas for this vegan-friendly, gender-neutral baby shower with natural elements.